strimzi/proposals/036-kraft-mode.md

 The new feature gate will be called `UseKraft`.
 It will be introduced in an alpha state and will be disabled by default.
 At this point, there is no timeline for graduation of this feature gate to beta or GA phase since it depends on things outside of out control.
-The schedule will be updated later as the KRaft development progress both in Apache Kafka as well as in Strimzi
+The schedule will be updated later as the KRaft development progress both in Apache Kafka as well as in Strimzi.

 In the initial implementation, enabling or disabling this feature gate with pre-existing Kafka clusters will not be supported.
 Users will need to delete all clusters before enabling or disabling the feature gate.